Speyer

 Linz am Rhein

-After the First World War , the Rhineland was occupied by Allied troops.
+After the Great War, the Rhineland was occupied by Allied troops.
 Koblenz was initially the American, then the French military administration.
 The last French soldiers left the city at the end of November 1929.
 Immediately tens of thousands of people gathered at the Deutsches Eck to watch the hoisting of the Reichsflagge at Ehrenbreitstein Fortress.
-On July 22, 1930, the monument was once again the scene of celebrations after the end of the Allied occupation of the Rhineland .
+On July 22, 1930, the monument was once again the scene of celebrations after the end of the Allied occupation of the Rhineland.
 In preparation for this, a total of 28 mushroom lights were permanently installed on the bank and the monument.
 On this day, President Paul von Hindenburg visited the Deutsches Eck at the end of his journey through the free Rhineland.
-After a firework display on the Ehrenbreitstein at the conclusion of the celebrations, a catastrophe occurred near the memorial, when a narrow pontoon bridge overloaded with crowds broke in and tore 38 people to their deaths.
+After a firework display on the Ehrenbreitstein at the conclusion of the celebrations, a catastrophe occurred near the memorial, when a narrow pontoon bridge overloaded with crowds broke in and drowned 38 people.

 Deutschen Arbeitsfront (DAF) meeting March 1935 in front of the Kurfürstlichen Schloss (Electoral Palace).